bkw777/NODE_DATAPAC/software/RAMDSK/src/README.md

 # Assembly Source for RAMDSK
 Originally started as a disassembly of Paul Globman's RAM100.CO and RAM200.CO v2

+RAMDSK.S85 is the main source
+100/200/K85/M10.S85 are platform headers
+Makefile uses [z88dk](https://github.com/z88dk/z88dk) to compile the asm to RAMxxx.CO, and co2ba.sh from [dl2](https://github.com/bkw777/dl2) to generate RAMxxx.DO

 Changes from the legacy version:
  * Supports 4 banks / 1 Meg
  * Kyotronic KC-85